turbot/steampipe-plugin-azure/docs/tables/azure_compute_virtual_machine_scale_set_vm.md

 # Table: azure_compute_virtual_machine_scale_set_vm

-You can scale the number of VMs in the scale set manually, or define rules to autoscale based on resource usage like CPU, memory demand, or network traffic.
-An Azure load balancer then distributes traffic to the VM instances in the scale set.
+You can scale the number of virtual machines in the scale set manually, or define rules to autoscale based on resource usage like CPU, memory demand, or network traffic.
+An Azure load balancer then distributes traffic to the virtual machine instances in the scale set.

 ## Examples